RayBenefield/transmutation/readme.md

 ## Work Log

+### #17

+Finished up the delayed do operator work, also added support for arrays for the ifNo operator.
+And I also had time to refactor out the operators into their own file using the wildcard plugin for babel.
+Lots done.
+Now I'm going to potentially look into an isolate function next.
+Time for my break.
+Thing is I'm on a plane so I'll just have to sit here for a bit.

 ### #16

 I had to revert the last commit that I had dealing with trying to bubble up